Week 3 objective: to begin to think about the role of the Holy Spirit.

 Before the session print and cut out the textboxes and place them in the bag.
 Fill one of the bowls with cotton wool balls and another with dried pasta.
 Place the tea towels over the full bowls.
 Arrange the objects (the whisk etc.) on the floor or a low table.

 If you have more than six children in your group, divide them into three or four teams.
 Before you tell the children what they will be using the objects for, allow one child from each team to pick a textbox from the bag.
 If you have fewer than six children all the children can pick a textbox.
 Encourage the children to collect the object that corresponds to their textbox.
 Show the children the bowl of pasta shapes and the empty bowl.
-Explain that they need to use their objects to transfer as many pasta shapes as they can from the full bowl to the empty bowl.
-Encourage the children to take it in turns, while the remaining children count down from ten to zero.
-When the children reach zero, help them estimate how many pasta shapes were transferred i.e. less than twenty etc. Use the score sheet to record each team’s score.
+Explain that they need to use their objects to transfer as many pasta shapes as they can from the full bowl to the empty bowl in ten seconds.
+When the group is ready, ask one of the children to start moving the pasta using their tool.
+The remaining children should count down from ten to zero.
+After ten seconds quickly estimate how many pasta shapes were transferred i.e. less than twenty etc. Use the score sheet to record each team’s score.

 Talk about - 7 mins

 You will need: a large sheet of paper or a whiteboard, marker pens, the ‘3 in 1’ symbol with descriptions (see Printables), the Holy Spirit arrow (see Printables) and the ‘How to remember the two main things’ (see Printables).

 Before the session write the verse on the whiteboard or paper.